Ne0n09/cloudflared-remotefalcon/README.md

 4. Enable TLS 1.3
 5. Enable Automatic HTTPS Rewrites

+The free Cloudflare plan does not let you create wildcard certificates for sub-sub-domains(ex: *.sub.yourdomain.com) unless you purchase Advanced Certificate Manager.

 SSL/TLS -> Client Certificates

-I have a created certificate here, but I don't think I'm using it at the moment.
+The client certificate is not required for this configuration.

 SSL/TLS -> Origin Server

 Create an origin certificate and copy down the certificate and private key.

 These will be used later in the Remote Falcon configuration script.

-The free Cloudflare plan does not let you create wildcard certificates for sub-sub-domains(ex: *sub.sub.yourdomain.com)

 Create the certificate such as: